carbonetes/jacked-azure/overview.md

 steps:
 - task: Jacked@1
   inputs:
+    token: ''                       // Personal Access Token
-    scanType: 'directory'           // Select Scan Type, image, directory, tar, or sbom.
+    scanType: 'image'               // Choose: image, filesystem, or tarball.
-    scanName: '.'                   // Input Image name, Directory path, tar file path, or sbom file path.
+    scanName: 'carbonetes/broker'   // Input image:tag, filesystem directory path, or tarball file path.
-    failCriteria: 'medium'          // Select a threshold that will fail the build when equal to or above the severity found in the results.
+    failCriteria: 'high'            // Select a threshold that will fail the build when equal to or above the severity found in the results.
                                     // Select Severity, critical, high, medium, low, negligible, unknown.
     skipBuildFail: 'false'          // Default as false.
 Skip build to fail based on the assessment.
 ```

 ## Support
-To help with this task extension, or have an issue or feature request, please contact: [eng@carbonetes.com](eng@carbonetes.com)
+To help with this task extension, or have an issue or feature request, please contact us: [here](github.com/carbonetes/jacked-azure/issues)

 If reporting an issue, please include: